Nrvs - logo black

 Nrvs / I Like You (EP)

-The mysterious London-based outfit conclude with the release their EP – a space opera for a distopian generation.
+The mysterious London-based outfit conclude with the release of their EP – a space opera for a distopian generation.

 Nrvs / I Like You - video still 7b (Ten Pence)